1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 It takes time to learn to play guitar: musical skill and knowledge develop gradually across months and years of practice and study.
 A technique or piece may not work today but, with due diligence, will come around.
 The ability to work towards a goal without crippling frustration or giving up is a key aspect of musical success.
 Indeed, learning to play guitar is a course in patience and persistence.

-Practice your new rhythm skills by clapping and counting aloud Da Beat Thing below.
-Focus on keeping a steady beat as you clap out the rhythm.
-Once you can clap the rhythms smoothly, practice the same exercises on the open first string of the guitar.
+Practice your rhythm skills by clapping and counting aloud Da Beat Thing below.
+Keep a steady beat as you clap the rhythm.
+Once you can clap the rhythms smoothly, practice the same exercise on the open first string of the guitar.
 Maintain the meter’s accent pattern and alternate the right hand fingers between the middle and index fingers (m-i-m-i).

-You may listen to or play along with each exercise by clicking on the audio player below each staff.
+Listen to each exercise by clicking on the audio player below each staff.
 After clicking the play button, you'll hear a metronome countdown to clue the downbeat.
 Each exercise repeats three times.
+Practice playing with the track.

 Repeat Symbol

 A double bar with two dots indicates repetition of a musical section.
-All of the Da Beat Thing exercises have a repeat symbol at the end of the line.
+All Da Beat Thing exercises have a repeat symbol at the end of the line.

 repeat symbol